Artem Radionov

-Artem Radionov (born 3 September 1983) is a former professional Ukrainian football defender who became a football manager.
+Artem Radionov (born 3 September 1983) is a Ukrainian former professional football defender who became a football manager.

 Radionov is a product of the Sumy specialized sports school of Olympic Reserve coached by Kostiantyn Zinoviev.

 In 2000–01 season Radionov also played for futsal club Sumyhaz Sumy.

 In 2001 Radionov joined the newly revived Yavir Krasnopillia which played in amateur championship.
-After playing four games in summer of 2001 he joined Spartak Sumy.
+After playing four games in the summer of 2001, he joined Spartak Sumy and played with the team until 2013.
+He became a manager in 2015.